 Fact: Wear these, and your feet will look better than other people’s feet.

-12 months of rocking magnificence from your favourite old bands and your favourite new bands.
-That’s 13 individual issues across 1690 pages.
+12 months of rocking magnificence from Metal Hammer, Classic Rock or Prog magazines.
 Subscribe, and not only each issue will land on your doorstep with a hearty thwack before it’s available in the shops, but the cost per issue will be below that of a single pint in the average London pub!